 What’s more, those who complete an undergraduate degree at a top university like Northeastern will have countless opportunities for hands-on learning throughout their program.
 Opportunities like these allow students to not only develop the relevant skills needed to achieve success, but also help to create a valuable network of industry-leading professionals.

-Did You Know: Individuals with a college degree earn an average 65 percent more than those with only a highschool diploma.
+Did You Know: Individuals with a college degree earn an average 67 percent more money annually than those with only a high school diploma.

 Successful loan officers share a strong understanding of mathematics and critical thinking.
 They must also be able to effectively break down and communicate financial concepts in a way their customers can understand.